-A Glendale man accused of hacking into hundreds of Facebook, Skype and email accounts and extorting women into showing him their naked bodies was arrested today on federal computer hacking charges.
+A man accused of hacking into hundreds of Facebook, Skype and email accounts and extorting women into showing him their naked bodies was arrested today on federal computer hacking charges.

-According to the indictment, Kazaryan gained unauthorized access to – in other words, hacked into – the victims’ accounts, and changed the passwords, which locked victims out of their own online accounts.
+The man was arrested on Tuesday by special agents with the FBI.
+According to the indictment, the man gained unauthorized access to – in other words, hacked into – the victims’ accounts, and changed the passwords, which locked victims out of their own online accounts.

 This is not the first instance in which an individual has tried to “sextort” its victims by breaking into their online accounts and stealing compromising photos.
 Similar incidents have happened regularly over the course of the last half-decade.